 How to Calculate the Negative Working Capital and its Magnitude?

-Assume a following balance sheet:
+Assume the following balance sheet:

 |Liabilities||Amt.
 (Dollars)||Assets||Amt.
 (Dollars)|